What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 How To Use A Garlic Fermenter And Is It Better Than A Slow Cooker?

-Suppose you’d rather not leave your crockpot running for three weeks, or the smell becomes unbearable.
-In that case, you can use a home fermenter (check out this one Amazon) that is equipped with a professional heating and humidity system to ensure it won’t try out during the fermentation process.
+Suppose you’d rather not leave your crockpot running for 4-6 weeks, or the smell becomes unbearable.
+In that case, you can use a home black garlic fermenter like the one below that is equipped with a professional heating and humidity system to ensure it won’t try out during the fermentation process.

 Watch this video below to learn how the garlic fermenters work.